Weight Loss Surgery Negligence Claims

 - Gastric band surgery, which involves a constricting ring being placed around the stomach

-- Sleeve gastrectomy, which involves the removal of most of the stomach, with only a sleeve-shaped cylinder of stomach remaining
+- Sleeve gastrectomy, which involves the removal of most of the stomach, with only a sleeve-shaped cylinder of the stomach remaining

 - Gastric bypass, which involves the digestive system being rerouted past most of the stomach